MicrosoftDocs/mixed-reality/mixed-reality-docs/direct-manipulation.md

 ![](images/Collidable-Fingertip-720px.jpg)<br>

 ## Fingertip Cursor
 In addition to rendering a collidable sphere on the index fingertip, we invent an advance solution, [Fingertip Cursor](coming-soon.md), to achieve better near targeting experience.
 It is a donut shape cursor attached on the index fingertip.
 According to proximity, it dynamically reacts to a target in term of orientation and size.
-The reactions are:
+The interactive feedbacks are:
 * When an index finger moves toward a hologram, the cursor is always parallel to the surface of the hologram and gradually shrinks its size accordingly.
 * As soon as the finger touch the surface, the cursor shrinks into a dot.